 This vintage pair of Lee Jeans is one of the many treasures from my personal denim archive.
-It’s an original Lee Cowboys Jeans from the mid ’40’s.
-The first Lee Cowboys Jeans were introduced in 1924.
-It is probably the first denim pants which was designed specifically for cowboys and rodeo riders.
-The Lee Cowboys Jeans is designed with the so called U-shape saddle crotch and button fly.
-It was designed with the specific needs of cowboys and rodeo riders, as the cowboy life became the biggest promoter for jeanswear in that time.
+It’s an original Lee Cowboy jeans from the mid 1940’s.
+The first Lee Cowboy jeans were introduced in 1924.
+With the introduction of this jeans, they focussed specifically on cowboys and rodeo riders.
+Therefore it is designed with the so called U-shape saddle crotch and button fly.
+Designed with the specific needs of cowboys and rodeo riders in mind.
+This as the Western lifestyle became the biggest promoter for jeanswear back then.

 The First Lee Cowboy Pants

-The first Lee Cowboys Pants were made from 11.5oz denim, also known als 101 jeans.
-In 1924 Lee Jeans introduced also their X bar tacking, this as replacement of the backpocket rivets.
-In 1944 Lee Jeans introduced the Lazy S back pocket stitching.
+The first Lee Cowboy jeans were made from 11.5oz denim, also known als 101 jeans.
+In 1924, the brand introduced also their X bar tacking, this as replacement of the backpocket rivets.
+In 1946, they introduced the Lazy S back pocket stitching.
 The stitches on both pockets resemble the shape of the famous Long Horns.
-This was also the period that Lee Jeans changed their legendary Hair on Hide label (introduced in 1936) into the Twitch patch.
-The Lee Cowboys Jeans also has the crotch rivet.
+This was also the period when they changed their legendary Hair on Hide label (introduced in 1936) into the Twitch patch.
+This pair feature also the crotch rivet.
 The crotch rivet disappeared later as a lot of cowboys were complaining that the crotch rivet became too hot when they sit around the campfire.
 It was not very pleasant for their cross.

 Right hand fabric repairs (layers)